The Waterfall Methodology for Software Development Project Management

 2. Late Testing and Integration: Testing is often left until after the build phase.
 This can lead to the discovery of major issues late in the project, causing delays and cost overruns.

-3. Poor Adaptability to Change: Waterfall methodology does not suit well for projects where requirements are likely to change or are not well understood at the outset.
+3. Poor Adaptability to Change: Waterfall methodology does not suit projects where requirements are likely to change or are not well understood at the outset.

 4. Delayed Delivery: The product is only tested and delivered at the end of the cycle.
 This can delay feedback and prolong the time before the end product is available.